 Many of our trails are multi-use trails, meaning you may encounter other hikers, cyclists, horses or motorized vehicles.
 Horses always have the right of way, then people, then bikes, then motorized vehicles.

-Backcountry or Alpine trails and pets do not mix well, and in most cases, DOGS ARE NOT PERMITTED on the trails.
+Backcountry or Alpine trails and pets do not mix well, and in many cases dogs are not permitted in Provincial Parks.
 There are three really important reasons for this – your safety, the safety of your pet, and the ecology of this pristine terrain.
-Bears hate dogs, and most dogs after flushing out a bear run back to their owners- reeling a cranky bruin right back to you.
+Dogs can annoy bears- reeling a cranky bruin right back to you.
 Lost dogs rarely come home and are a real threat to wildlife (and livestock).
 Local farmers are permitted to shoot dogs that are worrying their livestock.
 So best to leave Fido in the comfort of his home.
 If you need to take Fido with you, do so only in areas where dogs are permitted, keep him on a leash and pack out his poo.
 Feces can transmit disease to wildlife.

 Valhalla Provincial Park is a dramatically diverse area encompassing 30 kilometres along the west shore of Slocan Lake and most of the Valhalla range of the Selkirk mountains.
 The peaks are truly magnificent in the northwest; New Denver Glacier (2,758 metres) dominates the landscape while the block-shaped Devil’s Couch (2,667 metres)

 and Hela Peak (2,717 metres) define the central area.
 Along the southwestern boundary is